tunimba/fankit-privacypolicy/README.md

 ## 6. Data Retention

 - **Photos:** Not stored.
-Discarded immediately after transformation by Replicate.
+Discarded immediately after transformation by OpenRouter.
 - **Face data:** Not retained.
 No face data is extracted, stored, or retained at any point.
 - **Analytics and diagnostics:** Retained in anonymous, aggregated form by third-party providers according to their own retention policies.
 - **Purchase information:** Managed by Apple and RevenueCat under their respective privacy and retention policies.